Greedy-like bases for sequences with gaps: -bidemocracy

-Clearly, if $\B$ is bidemocratic, then $\B$ is $\n$-bidemocratic for any $\n$.
-The converse is false for sequences with arbitrarily large gaps, as Example~\ref{examplendemocratic} shows.
-On the other hand, for sequences with bounded gaps we have the following result.
+Clearly, if $\B$ is bidemocratic, it is $\n$-bidemocratic for any $\n$.
+The converse is false for sequences with arbitrarily large quotient gaps, as Example~\ref{examplendemocratic} shows.
+On the other hand, for sequences with bounded quotient gaps we have the following result.